mochi-neko/youtube-live-streaming-client-unity/README.md

 2. Get live chat ID from videos API with API key and video ID.
 3. Get live chat messages from live streaming messages API with API key and live chat ID.

-You can select 2 ways to do above workflow.
+You can select from 2 ways to do above workflow.
 - Directly use `VideosAPI` and `LiveChatMessagesAPI`.
   - See [test code](https://github.com/mochi-neko/youtube-live-streaming-client-unity/blob/main/Assets/Mochineko/YouTubeLiveStreamingClient.Tests/LiveChatMessagesAPITest.cs).
 - Use `LiveChatMessagesCollector` that polls `LiveChatMessagesAPI` and provides messages as event.